Mwanaidi-M/EmployeeCRUD/README.md

 # Flask-Employee-Management-CRUD
-This is a Python-based employee management application that provides basic CRUD (Create, Read, Update, Delete) functionality.
+Flask-Employee-Management-CRUD is a Python-based employee management application that provides basic CRUD (Create, Read, Update, Delete) functionality.
+This project aims to provide a simple and scalable solution for managing employee data.
+Built using the Flask web framework in Python, it allows users to easily add, edit, and delete employee information.